DallanQ/race_for_the_galaxy/Manual.md

 #### Any One Good (page 10)

-> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 1 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 1 inside.

-> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 1 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 1 inside.

-> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 2 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 2 inside.

-> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 2 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 2 inside.

-> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right, a hexagon with 1 inside and a hand holding a card with 1 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right, a hexagon with 1 inside and a hand holding a card with 1 inside.

 Discard 1 good (of any kind) to gain the specified VP chips and/or cards.

 #### Fixed Number Of Goods (page 10)

-> Image of two cards with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 3 inside
+> Image of two cards with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 3 inside.

 Discard 2 goods (of any kind, possibly the same) to gain 3 VP chips.

-> Four cards colored blue, brown, green and yellow with 3 on it, a grey arrow pointing right and a hexagon with 3 inside
+> Four cards colored blue, brown, green and yellow with 3 on it, a grey arrow pointing right and a hexagon with 3 inside.

 Discard exactly 3 goods, each of a different kind ( blue box, green box, brown box, yellow box ), to gain 3 VP chips.

 #### Specific Kind Of Good(S) (page 10)

-> Image of a blue card with an arrow facing right and a hand holding a card with 1 inside
+> Image of a blue card with an arrow facing right and a hand holding a card with 1 inside.

-> Image of a blue card with an arrow facing right and a hexagon with 1 inside
+> Image of a blue card with an arrow facing right and a hexagon with 1 inside.

-> Image of a brown card with an arrow facing right, a hexagon with 1 inside and a hand holding a card with 1 inside
+> Image of a brown card with an arrow facing right, a hexagon with 1 inside and a hand holding a card with 1 inside.

-> Image of a green card with an arrow facing right, a hexagon with 1 inside and a hand holding a card with 1 inside
+> Image of a green card with an arrow facing right, a hexagon with 1 inside and a hand holding a card with 1 inside.

-> Image of two brown cards with an arrow facing right and a hexagon with 3 inside
+> Image of two brown cards with an arrow facing right and a hexagon with 3 inside.

 Discard the indicated number of good(s) of the specified kind (icon of a blue box, green box, brown box, yellow box) to gain VP chips and/or cards.

 #### Discarding "up to" (page 10)

-> Image of a card with four squares in blue, green, yellow and brown, an arrow facing right with x2 inside and a hexagon with 1 inside
+> Image of a card with four squares in blue, green, yellow and brown, an arrow facing right with x2 inside and a hexagon with 1 inside.

-> Image of a brown card, an arrow facing right with x2 inside and a hexagon with 1 inside
+> Image of a brown card, an arrow facing right with x2 inside and a hexagon with 1 inside.

-> Image of a blue card, an arrow facing right with x3 inside and a hexagon with 1 inside
+> Image of a blue card, an arrow facing right with x3 inside and a hexagon with 1 inside.

-> Image of a blue card, an arrow facing right with x3 inside, a hexagon with 1 inside and a hand holding a card with 1 inside
+> Image of a blue card, an arrow facing right with x3 inside, a hexagon with 1 inside and a hand holding a card with 1 inside.

 Discard goods up to the indicated number to gain the specified VP chips and/or cards for each good discarded.